mpv-player/mpv/DOCS/man/en/options.rst

     Specify the position of subtitles on the screen.
 The value is the vertical position of the subtitle in % of the screen height.
     Can be useful with ``--vf=expand``.

---subwidth=<10-100>
-    Specify the maximum width of subtitles on the screen.
-Useful for TV-out.
-    The value is the width of the subtitle in % of the screen width.

 --sws=<n>
     Specify the software scaler algorithm to be used with the ``--zoom``